odaridavid/Design-Pattern-Samples-App/README.md

 ## Design Patterns

-Exploring Behavioral,Creational and Structural Design Patterns
+Exploring Behavioral,Creational and Structural Design Patterns in Kotlin.

 Feel free to improve or provide feedback on any of the patterns.

+## Prerequisite

+The project uses firebase crashlytics hence setting up a [firebase project](https://firebase.google.com/) will be required for a successful build.

 ## More References